JanWichelmann/AoETechTree/README.md

+## OVERVIEW

+This is a new implementation of the ingame tech tree view (F2) completely replacing the old one.
+It is much easier moddable, as there are no hardcoded elements.
+Basically each element only requires its ID, type, age and rendering mode.
+The positioning is done by the rendering algorithm completely.

+At the moment there is only one renderer, the "vanilla renderer".
+It uses the original tech tree SLPs, hence has hardcoded resolutions and age count.
+It is planned to add another renderer that uses modular graphics, so the tree appearance is more customizable.

+As a consequence, the DAT tech tree structure used by this implementation is incompatible with the original one.
+You can edit it with this tool: https://github.com/Janworks/AoETechTreeTool

+## USAGE

-This launcher starts the age2_x1.exe process and injects the TechTree.dll containing the code changes to add a new age.
+The launcher starts the age2_x1.exe process and injects the TechTree.dll containing the code changes to add a new age.
 I created this software while working on the (german) Agearena AddOn (http://www.agearena.de/forum/index.php?mode=viewforum&forum_id=7) and will update it periodically.

--- USAGE --

 > AoETechTree.exe PARAMS